sikaleg/Coffee-Sales-Analysis-MS-Excel-/README.md

 ## Dataset Used
 <a href="https://github.com/sikaleg/Coffee-Sales-Analysis-MS-Excel-/blob/main/Coffee%20Orders%20Dataset.xlsx"> Dataset </a>
 ## Business Questions and KPIs
-### Business Question                                                                                    ### KPIs USed
 - How does total coffee sales vary across the United States, Ireland, and the United Kingdom?
-Total Sales by Country
+  Insight Enabled By: Sales by Country Chart
 - Are coffee sales increasing, declining, or seasonal over time?
 - How do different coffee types (Arabica, Robusta, Excelsa, Liberica) perform over time?
 - Which customers generate the highest revenue?